tushartushar/theGreekLegacy/legacy.md

 ###Democracy

-Democracy is a system of government in which the citizens exercise power directly or elect representatives from among themselves to form a governing body, such as a parliament.
+Democracy is a system of government in which the citizens exercise power directly or elect representatives from among themselves to form a governing body, such as a parliament.[3]
-Democracy is sometimes referred to as "rule of the majority".
-Democracy can be traced back from the present day to classical Athens and Greeks in the 6th century B.C.
+Democracy is sometimes referred to as "rule of the majority".[5]
+Democracy can be traced back from the present day to classical Athens and Greeks in the 6th century B.C.[3]

 ###Pap test